Distributed controller synthesis for deadlock avoidance: Preliminaries

-A local run $u$ of a system \emph{respects} $\s_p$ if for every non-empty prefix $v(a,op)$ of $u$, we have $a\in\s_p(v)$.
-Observe that local runs are affected only by the local strategy.
+A local run $u$ of $p$ \emph{respects} $\s_p$ if for every non-empty prefix $v \, (a,op)$ of $u$, we have $a\in\s_p(v)$.
+Observe that local runs are affected only by the local strategy of that process, there is no inter-process communication.
 A global run $w$ respects $\s$ if for every process $p$, the local run $w|_p$ respects $\s_p$.
-We often say just $\s$-run, instead of ``run respecting $\s$''´.
+We often say just $\s$-run, instead of ``run respecting $\s$''.